1 9 7 2 – 1 9 7 7 (UK)

 Nixon achieved an audience figure topping 11 million and was also the man responsible for making a celebrity of the aristocratic fox puppet who went on to solo fame with The Basil Brush Show.

-He was assisted by Freddie “Parrot Face” Davies in Series 1 and Series 2 and Anita Harris and “Alistair” in Series 3.
+He was assisted at various times by Freddie “Parrot Face” Davies, Anita Harris, Penny Meredith and “Alistair”.
 His magical advisor was Ali Bongo.

 Nixon was elected to the position of King Rat in the charitable organisation The Grand Order of Water Rats in 1976, but by the middle of the decade, Nixon was in failing health.